Model-Based Learning for DOA Estimation with One-Bit Single-Snapshot Sparse Arrays: Numerical Results

 We further investigate the impact of parameter selection on the performance of the proposed 1-bit SBRI-X algorithm.
 As shown in Figure \ref{example_different_likelihood}, parameter $\mathrm{b}$ controls the slopes of the likelihood functions.
-Figure \ref{example2_parameter_effect} presents the estimation curves of 1-bit SBRI-X under different $\mathrm{b}$ settings.
+Figure ~\ref{SBRI_X_RMSE1andDetect} (c-d) presents the estimation curves of 1-bit SBRI-X under different $\mathrm{b}$ settings.
 It can be observed that reducing $\mathrm{b}$ results in lower RMSEs across various SNR levels and a higher hit rate, indicating that smaller slopes of the likelihood function enhance the performance.
-It is also clear from Figure \ref{example2_parameter_effect}(a) that the RMSE initially decreases and then increases as the input SNR increases.
+Figure \ref{SBRI_X_RMSE1andDetect} (c) shows that the RMSE decreases at first and then rises as the input SNR increases.
 This trend can be attributed to the influence of noise and quantization error at different SNR levels.
 In low SNR conditions, noise is the dominant factor affecting estimation accuracy, whereas in high SNR conditions, the impact of noise diminishes, and quantization error becomes the dominant factor.
-As shown in the results of Figure \ref{convergence_curves_sbri_x}, the estimation errors decrease as the SNR increases and eventually converge.
-Additionally, Figure \ref{convergence_curves_sbri_x} presents the convergence curves for different choices of $\mathrm{b}$.
-It can be observed that smaller values of $\mathrm{b}$ (e.g., $\mathrm{b} = 0.1$ or $\mathrm{b} = 0.5$) result in a faster convergence rate, reaching smaller approximation error within approximately $10$ iterations.
+This performance saturation phenomenon has also been reported in the literature, e.g., \cite{10848316}.
+To conduct more ablation studies, we compared estimation performance under fixed $b=1.0$ but various $\mathrm{a}$.
+Figure \ref{SBRI_X_RMSE1andDetect} (e) shows that increasing $\mathrm{a}$ reduces RMSE at every SNR, but the gain saturates when $\mathrm{a} \ge 3$; beyond this point the curve flattens, demonstrating a ``diminishing-returns'' effect frequently reported in hyper-parameter studies.
+In low-SNR regimes ($0$--$10$ dB), larger $\mathrm{a}$ gives a marked RMSE improvement, whereas at high SNR an overly larger $\mathrm{a}$ slightly degrades accuracy.
+Hit-rate curves in Figure \ref{SBRI_X_RMSE1andDetect} (f) mirror the same trend: increasing $a$ maximises detections.
+Taken together with the sensitivity to $b$ shown in Figure \ref{SBRI_X_RMSE1andDetect} (e-f), these results confirm that SBRI-X is responsive to $\left(\mathrm{a}, \mathrm{b}\right)$.
+Together, these ablations confirm that both $\mathrm{a}$ and $\mathrm{b}$ shape SBRI-X performance.